sftcd/happykey/README.md

 ## Recent Changes

-- 20220910: playing more with @slontis KEM stuff.
-Working for ephemeral client key gen enc and deterministic.
-Need to make decryption code use slontis' DHKEM stuff too still.
+- 20220910: playing more with @slontis DHKEM stuff.
+Working now for round-trips and test vectors and leak-checked.

 - 202200906: new API seal/open working, with export APIs, and more test vectors, ECH interop tested